saiskee/spireautomator/README.md

     list.
 The houser can iterate over various search configurations for flexibility, which are specified using the runtime parameters described below.

-It is important that the search criteria configurations are specific, such that the user would
+**It is important that the search criteria configurations are specific, such that the user would
-    be equally satisfied being assigned to any of the rooms that the search might return.
-It is not a good idea to make blanket queries (for example, search for all open single rooms), because there may be many results, and the houser will simply assign the user to the first room in that list, which is typically in alphabetical order by building name.
+    be equally satisfied being assigned to any of the rooms that the search might return.** It is typically not a good idea to make blanket queries (for example, search for all open single rooms), because there may be many results, and the houser will simply assign the user to the first room in that list, which is typically in alphabetical order by building name.

 The user specifies their search criteria by each radio button and dropdown menu.
 Some dropdown
     menu criteria are dependent on the setting of a radio button.
 If a certain setting makes it